ConorFWild/pandda_2_gemmi/README.md

 ### Running With Autobuilding
 PanDDA 2 supports the autobuilding of events and ranking them by autobuildability.
 All one needs to do is ensure that BUSTER is setup in their path (and hence ana_pdbmaps and rhofit) and run PanDDA 2 with the autobuild flag on.

-Important to note is that by defauly this will require *phenix.elbow* to be in the path.
+Important to note is that by default this will require *phenix.elbow* to be in the path to handle cifs for autobuilding.
+Support for using grade instead is in the process of being added.

 An example:
 ```bash